 Tell us a bit more about Swanky Modes – was it as amazing as we're imagining?

-I guess we were four women that couldn’t buy clothes we wanted to wear, so we started a shop together!
+I guess we were four women who couldn’t buy clothes we wanted to wear, so we started a shop together!
 It became popular because it was what other women wanted to wear too, but couldn’t get easily.
 When you're younger you have a confidence in what you believe in.
 We did amazing things, we even put on musicals and got all our friends involved.
 Thinking back I’m amazed at what we achieved.
 It was real fun, it was hard work, but never felt like it.
 All four of us had a shared vision and we had such a bond as friends, and still are friends today.

 How and when did you first learn to sew?